Sruttz/AIGeneratedRecipes/README.md

 # AIGeneratedRecipes
-This project is a Python application that generates recipes based on user-specified ingredients using OpenAI's Gemini API.
+This project is a Python application that generates recipes based on user-specified ingredients using Gemini API.
 The application is deployed on Streamlit, providing a user-friendly interface for generating recipes.